 Our Intensive Outpatient Program offers a full range of daily counseling, medical, nutritional, movement and culinary experiences.

-- Every client will meet with our therapists both in group sessions and individually to begin to understand the role food has played in their life and what aspects need to shift to achieve improved quality of life.
+- Every client will meet with our therapists, both in group sessions and individually, to understand the role food has played in their life and what aspects need to be altered to achieve improved quality of life.

-- Clients also see our registered dietitians both in a group setting and individually and receive dietary support.
+- Clients also see our registered dietitians, both in a group setting and individually, to receive dietary support.
 Our dietitians will work with surgical patients to create a sustainable plan within the guidelines provided to the patient by their bariatric surgeon.
 Non-surgical clients will also work with dietitians to create a personalized nutrition plan.
 As part of the team, our dietitians also function as accountability partners in the journey.

 - Psychiatric Coordination and nursing services are also offered for clients needing the additional support from medical providers.

-- Clients are actively engaged in weekly movement sessions and movement plans are developed with assistance from dietitians.
-Movement education centers on the beneficial impact of movement on mood, mobility, flexibility, and overall quality of life.
+- Clients are actively engaged in weekly movement sessions.
+Movement plans are developed with assistance from dietitians.
+Movement education focuses on the beneficial impact of movement on mood, mobility, flexibility and overall quality of life.

-- We have a large teaching kitchen staffed with an Executive Chef who demonstrates cooking healthy meals daily, so these valuable skills can be utilized in everyday life.
-Our Chef demonstrates daily healthy meals that are inexpensive, easy to prepare, and that the whole family will enjoy.
-Our Chef and dietitians work together to teach clients how to plan meals so that they can save money, time, and effort while eating food that is both good for them and tastes delicious.
+- We have a large teaching kitchen that is staffed with an Executive Chef who demonstrates cooking healthy meals daily so that these valuable skills can be utilized in everyday life.
+Our Chef demonstrates daily healthy meals that are inexpensive, easy to prepare and that the whole family will enjoy.
+Our Chef and dietitians work together to teach clients how to plan meals so that they can save money, time and effort while eating food that is both good for them and tastes delicious.
 Clients leave the program with a collection of healthy recipes (with nutrition information) and many new favorite meals.

-- After preparing the meal, clients and staff eat the meal together in a community using a practice of mindfulness.
+- After preparing the meal, clients and staff eat together in a community that utilizes a practice of mindfulness.
 Surgical patients are also supported in learning how to change their eating (slower pace, smaller bites) for a more comfortable eating experience after surgery.

-- Special programming such as grocery shopping with a dietitian and lectures by leading community experts are also offered monthly.
+- Special programs, such as grocery shopping with a dietitian and lectures by leading community experts, are also offered monthly.